hep-mirrors/hepmc3/doc/doxygen/mainpage.md

 ## Introduction
-The HepMC package is an object oriented, C++ event record for High Energy Physics Monte Carlo generators and simulation.
+The HepMC package is an object oriented, C++ event record for High Energy Physics (HEP) Monte Carlo event generators and simulation.

 It is described in [A. Buckley et al.,The HepMC3 Event Record Library for Monte Carlo Event Generators (Comput.Phys.Commun.
 260 (2021) 107310)](https://doi.org/10.1016/j.cpc.2020.107310).